Knowledge and tips for travelers to enjoy along the way.

-Get travel safety advice from our expert
+Get travel tips for travelers & safety advice from our expert

 - In developing and third world countries it is often wise to avoid raw vegetables, salads, unpeeled fruit, raw shellfish such as clams, cream, ice-cream and ice cubes and even undercooked or cold fold, which can be contaminated.
 Fresh Cooked foods are often safer.